On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Introduction

-This estimate turns out to be sharp for interesting triples $(m,n,j)$.
-For example, sharpness for the triple $(\binom{n+1}{2},n,2)$ is related to the existence of a set of many equiangular lines.
-In the particular case $(m,n,j)=(m,n,n)$, the bound~\eqref{eqn_intro_DR_bounds} was recently obtained in~\cite{fodornaszoditamas2018on} by probabilistic methods.
-As a corollary to these Dvoretzky-Rogers-type volume bounds, we get a second proof of the asymptotic estimate in \cref{thm_gen_rev_isod_ineq} (see~\cref{cor:asymptoticBound_viaCB}).
+The sharpness question for the triple $(\binom{n+1}{2},n,2)$ is related to the existence of a set of many equiangular lines in dimension~$n$.
+In the particular case $(m,n,j)=(m,n,n)$, the bound~\eqref{eqn_intro_DR_bounds} was proven in \cite{pelczynski1991parallelepipeds} by similar arguments as ours, and recently was independently obtained in~\cite{fodornaszoditamas2018on} by probabilistic methods.
+As a corollary to these Dvoretzky-Rogers-type bounds, we get a second proof of the asymptotic estimate in \cref{thm_gen_rev_isod_ineq} (see~\cref{cor:asymptoticBound_viaCB}).

 We complement the discussion on the reverse isodiametric problem by studying its dual counterpart in \cref{sect_isominwidth_position}.
 Replacing the diameter of $K$ by the minimum width $\w(K)$, we define the \emph{isominwidth quotient} by